 A Front Door

 There are no front doors into the neighborhood.
 This is Audubon-Downriver’s greatest opportunity for improvement, particularly for northbound travelers along Northwest Boulevard – the intersection of Alberta and Northwest screams for an ornate gateway round-a-bout.

 Mixed Land Uses

 Audubon-Downriver scores well in this category.
-Great pubs, pizza places, fine dining, coffee shops, and bakeries dot Northwest Boulevard – all within easy walking distance wherever you might live within the neighborhood.
+Great pubs, pizza joints, fine dining, coffee shops, an elementary school, and bakeries dot Northwest Boulevard – all within easy walking distance wherever you might live within the neighborhood.
 A little hardware store at the corner of Garland and Driscoll is the cherry on top.